 So, I guess the problem would be where to find these legit online transcription jobs for newbies and pros alike.

-Well, below we have compiled a list of highest paying transcription companies that have at home transcription jobs you can apply for.
+In the next section below, we’ve compiled a list of the best-paying transcription companies that offer work-from-home transcribing jobs that you can apply for.

 Factors we have considered when choosing the best transcription companies to work for.

-Let us look at some of the factors we’ve considered when choosing the best transcription companies that are currently hiring beginners and pros alike.
+Let us explore some of the factors we have considered in picking the best transcription companies currently hiring beginners and pros alike.

-Whether you’re looking for way to make some extra money or want to start a new career there’s a decent number of companies that are there are offering transcription jobs.
+Whether you’re looking for a way to make some extra money or want to start a new career, there’s a decent number of companies that are there are offering transcription jobs.

 21 Reputable transcription companies to work for as a pro or a beginner